linkedconnections/client.js/README.md

 The Linked Connections client plans routes over Linked Connections.
 These are hydra-powered hypermedia APIs that describe their things uisng the Linked Connections vocabulary.
 Furthermore, the objects returned in the document are ordere by departureTime.

 The Client will start downloading schedule data from publicly available and discoverable locations on the Web.
-It will follow links to
+It will follow links to discover new documents.

 More info can be found at http://linkedconnections.org